astropy/astropy/docs/development/affiliated-packages.rst

     then go to the project settings, and under **Versions** you should see the tag you just pushed.
 Select the tag to activate it, and save.

+.. note:: The instructions above assume that you do not make use of bug fix
+          branches in your workflow.
+If you do wish to create a bug fix branch, we recommend that you read over the more complete astropy :doc:`releasing` and adapt these for your package.

 .. _git: http://git-scm.com/
 .. _github: http://github.com
 .. _Cython: http://cython.org/